Global stocks, commodities rise on U.S. fiscal deal

 "There was the fiscal cliff euphoria, but the markets are a little overdone and people realize you still have the debt ceiling battle, social security taxes going up and dealing with spending sequestration and budget cuts," said Mark Waggoner, president at Excel Futures Inc.

 The deal boosted investors' appetite for riskier assets and depressed the U.S. dollar against major currencies.
-Brent crude oil hit an 11-week high of nearly $113 per barrel and gold prices rose nearly 1 percent.
+Brent crude oil hit an 11-week high of nearly $113 per barrel and gold prices rose more than 1 percent to a two-week high.

 The vote in Congress removed a major uncertainty hanging over markets, but some analysts cautioned that the optimism could fade if U.S. economic data later this week, including the December payroll report, disappoints.